cdeccio/byu-cs324-w2025/01a-hw-private-repo-mirror/README.md

     - Make sure the visibility of the repository is _Private_ (Step 4).
     - Do _not_ check the box "Initialize this repository with a README" (Step 5).

+ 2. Double-check that:
+    - your repository is _private_; and
- 2. Please double-check that your repository is _private_.
+    - your repository is _empty_.

  3. Clone the upstream class repository by running the following command in the
     terminal: